 A combination of Rhodiola rosea and Withania somnifera can slow down the course of an infection such as a flu-like infection and reduce the duration of the illness.
 The body’s own defence against infections is strengthened by adaptogens.

 CORENBERG® Supplement Essentials is an Austrian company that provides exclusive food supplements for an active lifestyle full of energy, for stress relief, and for improved regeneration.
-Free express shipping EU-wide + UK with DPD.
-Fast and free delivery to Switzerland.
+Free express shipping EU-wide with DPD.
+Fast and free delivery to Switzerland, Liechtenstein and Norway.